01EK98/HTMXTextAnalysis/README.md

 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3100/)

-This app could be really useful when analyzing articles \
+This app could be really useful when analyzing articles or publications \
-or publications and trying to assess the biases \
-and sentiments contained in them.
+and trying to assess the biases and sentiments contained in them.

-The app utilizes htmx in order to have reactivity \
+The app utilizes htmx in order to have reactivity within the app and not \
-within the app, but not have to use JavaScript to achieve it. \
+depend on JavaScript to achieve it. \
-Hyperscript is utilized when in need of some DOM manipulation :)
+\_hyperscript is utilized when in need of some DOM manipulation :)

 ## Setup